Marcus Harris (wide receiver, born 1974)

-Marcus Harris (born October 11, 1974) is a former American college football player who was an All-American wide receiver for the University of Wyoming and won the Fred Biletnikoff Award as the best college wide receiver in the nation.
+Marcus Harris (born October 11, 1974) is an American former college football player who was a wide receiver for the Wyoming Cowboys.
+He was a two-time All-American, including a consensus selection in 1996, when he also won the Fred Biletnikoff Award as the season's outstanding college football receiver.

 Early life

 Harris was born in 1974.
 He attended Brooklyn Center High School in Brooklyn Center, Minnesota, where he was a star running back for the Brooklyn Center Centaurs high school football team.

 College career

 Harris received an athletic scholarship to attend the University of Wyoming, and he played for the Wyoming Cowboys football team from 1993 to 1996.
 As a senior in 1996, Harris was recognized as a consensus first-team All-American and won the Biletnikoff Award.
 He finished his career at Wyoming with 259 receptions, 4,518 receiving yards, and 38 touchdown catches.
-He was inducted into the Wyoming Athletics Hall of Fame on September 24, 2004.
+Harris was inducted into the Wyoming Athletics Hall of Fame on September 24, 2004.